Without outing myself by sharing my screen time, I’ll be the first one to admit that I spend too much time on Instagram and TikTok.

 I don’t share what I don’t want to be critiqued on.

-This looks different for everyone, but I choose not to share personal details about my marriage, my family, my nutrition and eating habits, political and religious beliefs, etc.
+This looks different for everyone, but I choose not to share personal details about my marriage, friends and family, my nutrition and eating habits, religious beliefs, etc.

 Q&A About Social Media Boundaries